Edmund Berry Godfrey: Modern analysis

 American mystery writer John Dickson Carr analyzed all of these theories in The Murder of Sir Edmund Godfrey (1936), exposing their weak points and contradictions.
 He concluded that Philip Herbert, 7th Earl of Pembroke had taken revenge on Godfrey, who had prosecuted him that April for the murder of Nathaniel Cony.
 Herbert was convicted of manslaughter and exercised his privilege of peerage to escape punishment, leaving him without the use of that Get Out of Jail Free card which he sorely needed after nearly killing a peer in a dispute shortly after his conviction.

 British popular historian Hugh Ross Williamson reached the same conclusion in Historical Whodunits (1955).
 British professional historian J. P. Kenyon concurred (1974), but allowed that the matter could not now be settled with certainty.
 The author Stephen Knight suggested in The Killing of Justice Godfrey (1984) that Herbert murdered Godfrey on the orders of the "Peyton Gang".

 Alan Marshall's The Strange Death of Edmund Godfrey, Plots and Politics in Restoration London (1999) offers a comprehensive examination of Godfrey's life and death.
 Marshall follows the principle of Ockham's razor in concluding that Godfrey most likely killed himself.
 He suggests Godfrey's brothers made the death appear to be a murder to avoid public disgrace and the forfeiture of Godfrey's estate.
+On the other hand, in her biography King Charles II (1979), Antonia Fraser argues that "this would have been an elaborate, even over-elaborate, way of going about things", and that there "is no proof that such a concealment ever took place".
+She suggests instead that murder "was the obvious plausible explanation, either by random muggers taking advantage of Godfrey's night walk, or by any one of the enemies a magistrate can acquire in the exercise of his profession", while conceding that "no one theory ... seems able to explain all the known facts."